TheGhostofJoeMacmillan/STT/README.md

 # STT - Command-Line Speech-to-Text

 A simple, offline speech-to-text (STT) application that runs in your terminal.
-Press and hold the spacebar to record audio from your microphone, and the transcribed text is automatically printed and copied to your clipboard.
+It can type the transcribed text, copy it to the clipboard, or paste it on a mouse click.

 ## Features

 - **Offline First:** Uses the small and efficient Vosk offline model (`vosk-model-small-en-us-0.15`).
 The model is downloaded automatically on the first run.
-- **Push-to-Talk:** Press and hold the **spacebar** to record.
-Release to transcribe.
+- **Push-to-Talk:** Press **Ctrl+Shift+Space** to toggle recording.
+- **Multiple Output Modes:**
+  - **Type Mode (Default):** The transcribed text is automatically typed into the active window.
-- **Clipboard Integration:** The most recent transcription is automatically copied to the clipboard for easy pasting.
+  - **Copy Mode:** The transcribed text is automatically copied to the clipboard.
+  - **Mouse Click Paste Mode:** The transcribed text is pasted on the next mouse click.
 - **Simple Installation:** A single installation script sets up a virtual environment and a system-wide `stt` command.

 ## Installation